RazrFalcon/tiny-skia/README.md

 ## Safety

-The project relies heavily on unsafe.
-Not much we can do about it at the moment.
+The project relies on some unsafe code.
+Mostly for `mem::transmute`.
+The pixels access is fully checked.

 ## License